 The recommended dose is a single 100 mg loading dose of ERAXIS on Day 1, followed by 50 mg daily dose thereafter.
 Patients should be treated for a minimum of 14 days and for at least 7 days following resolution of symptoms.
 Duration of treatment should be based on the patient's clinical response.
 Because of the risk of relapse of esophageal candidiasis in patients with HIV infections, suppressive antifungal therapy may be considered after a course of treatment.

 ERAXIS for Injection must be reconstituted with sterile Water for Injection and subsequently diluted only with 5% Dextrose Injection, USP or 0.9% Sodium Chloride Injection, USP (normal saline).
-The compatibility of reconstituted ERAXIS with intravenous substances, additives, or medications other than 5% Dextrose Injection, USP or 0.9% Sodium Chloride Injection, USP (normal saline) has not been established.
+The compatibility of reconstituted ERAXIS with intravenous substances, additives, or medications other than Sections or subsections omitted from the full prescribing information are not listed.
+5% Dextrose Injection, USP or 0.9% Sodium Chloride Injection, USP (normal saline) has not been established.

 Reconstitution 50 mg/vial